Poursuite possible en thèse

 voir descriptif en anglais

 The H.E.S.S. collaboration is actively participating in follow-up observations of Fast Radio Bursts.
 Several radio observatories have detected these very powerful but very short bursts over the last years but their origin remains enigmatic.
 These searches have very recently led to a first joint publication between H.E.S.S. and the SUPERB team at the Parkes radio telescope.
-This program will continue, with new observations at Parkes to start end 2016.
-Depending on the available time, the student might participate in the analysis of the obtained VHE follow-up data during the internship.
+This program continues and has been extended to other radio telescopes like the SKA pathfinder ASKAP and the UTMOST observatory (both in Australia).

-Another novel and so far unexplored possibility to detect Fast Radio Bursts (and similar, rapid transient phenomena) is proposed here: we’ll scan the low level stream of events recorded by the H.E.S.S. telescopes and search for gamma-rays arriving close in space and time.
+Another novel and so far unexplored possibility to detect Fast Radio Bursts (and similar, rapid transient phenomena) might also be pursued: we’ll scan the stream of events recorded by the H.E.S.S. telescopes and search for gamma-ray events arriving close in space and time.
 If a significant excess of these coincident events is found, the student will search archival information and astrophysical databases for potential astrophysical counterparts and sources.

 The tools to perform the proposed analyses are readily available within the group at CEA-Saclay but might need some adaption and verifications.